erlef/setup-beam/README.md

 **Note**: The Erlang/OTP release version specification is [relatively complex](http://erlang.org/doc/system_principles/versions.html#version-scheme).
-For best results, we recommend specifying exact Erlang/OTP, Elixir versions, and `rebar3` versions.
+For best results, we recommend specifying exact Erlang/OTP, Elixir versions, and `rebar3` versions, and setting option `strict-version` to `true`.
 However, values like `22.x`, or even `>22`, are also accepted, and we attempt to resolve them according to semantic versioning rules.
+This implicitly means `strict-version` is `false`, which is also the default value for this option.

 Additionally, it is recommended that one specifies Erlang/OTP, Elixir and `rebar3` versions using YAML strings, as these examples do, so that numbers like `23.0` don't